 I-J H: What was played at the concerts?
 Who contributed sounds?
 Which contributions were most interesting to you?

 DL: At the first one, sound pieces of 10 artists were played.
 They were sound artists from Paris, New Zealand, and Japan.
 I asked them to compose a new sound piece or to send me appropriate sound works for the theme "Water-distant memory".
 And I mixed my heartbeat, and deep breathing sounds to them and mastered a 60-minute loop.
 Interesting ones were: water dripping sounds by Tomoko Sauvage (sounds recorded using hydrophones) and people mimicking the sounds of sea mammals by Ian-John Hutchinson.

 I-J H: What problems and difficulties did you have when putting on this series?

-DL: Female guest are not always willing to jump in to the pool.
+DL: Female guests are not always willing to jump into the pool.
 Breathing correctly to listen to the underwater sound long enough is a bit tricky as well.
-But the most difficult part is to explain to people the exact reason why I do this unusual concert at an unusual venue.
+But the most difficult part is to explain to people the exact reason I do this unusual concert at an unusual venue.

 I-J H: What feedback did you get from concert guests?
 How did people respond?

 DL: Last November, when I did my second one in Japan, I just put a small notice on the wall of the pool saying, “You can hear something underwater today”.

 After the regular swimming guests recognized my sound piece, while they were swimming, they were quite pleased.
 Someone told me it was relaxing and funny.